cvlab-stonybrook/EmotionNet_CVPR2020/Dataset_release/StockEmotion/ReadMe.md

 ### Accessing the images

-you have two options:
+You have two options:

 1. Please send an email to souchakrabor@cs.stonybrook.edu to get access to the dataset.

 2. (For preview purpose only) Use URLs provided in the [annotation file](https://drive.google.com/file/d/12DIhjzVFDlljEDjnqpp97LtkFIh9pjkc/view?usp=sharing).
-Please send an email to the author to get access permission
+Please send an email to the author to get access permission.